 as the branch of the vine cannot gather sap and nourishment from the body when separated from it, so the members of the church abroad, when commanded to gather to the body, cannot receive life and intelligence away from it, nor grow in the things of the kingdom of God.4

 To acquire both intelligence and knowledge of the kingdom of God are reasons God commanded a gathering.
-In fact, Joseph Smith said:
+In fact, early Church leaders said:

 Intelligence is the great object of our holy religion. . . .
 Intelligence is the result of education, and education can only be obtained by living in compact society. . . .